cesarrom/simple-todo/README.md

 * sign up
 * login
 * authorize by pasting the JWT value in the top right button called `Authorize`, without any other word like `Bearer`
-* No you can use the task CRUD
+* Now you can use the task CRUD